 - Low birth weight

 - Nonverbal learning disorder

 - Down syndrome

 - Cerebral palsy

-For clinicians who work with adults, they often treat the following:
+For clinicians who work with adults, they often treat

 - Stroke and aphasic disorders